dr-mato/Data-Science-Final-Project/README.md

 - Model evaluation using RMSE and R² metrics
 - Cross-validation for robust performance assessment

+## Team Contributions

+This project was a collaborative effort by four team members: Luka, Dato, Giorgi, and Nugo.
+All four members worked closely together on all aspects of the project, including data acquisition, processing, analysis, and machine learning.
+Luka, Dato, and Giorgi were on campus and often collaborated in person, while Nugo joined their calls to contribute and participate in discussions.
+The project presentation was primarily developed by Dato, Luka, and Giorgi.
+The initial dataset was found on Kaggle.

+- If specific contributions must be highlighted:
+    - **Dato** had a more significant contribution to processing the data, focusing on cleaning and preparing the dataset.
+    - **Luka, Giorgi, and Nugo** had more contributions to the analysis and machine learning aspects of the project, focusing on exploratory data analysis, model building and evaluation, and generating insights from the data.

+The work was a truly collaborative effort, with each member providing input, support, and expertise across all stages of the project.

 ## Installation & Usage
 1. Clone the repository
 2. Install dependencies: